 The Vision Zero program partly aims to answer this problem, but there is still some way to go to allow the 250,000 blind Londoners and thousands of tourists who come every day to enjoy the effervescence of the capital.

-You want to make London a safer and more accessible city?
-Here is all you need to know about accessible pedestrian signals regulation.
+Here is all you need to know about accessible pedestrian signals regulation in London:

 “In my area we have floating bus stops (…) So the bus pulls in away from the kerb, and you walk across the cycle lane.
 I don’t know where they got the idea, but they are becoming very popular in London.
 I find it a nightmare when I’m on my own.
 I worry I could easily be hit by a cyclist.”